 By 2005 four private operators had been licensed to provide international and long-distance services in competition with the incumbent Kazakhtelecom.
 They were state-railway subsidiary TransTelecom, KazTransCom (a subsidiary of the national oil company), Ducat and Astel.
 Up to 1,500 new telecom service providers of various kinds had been licensed by 2005.

-Kazakhstan has a relatively strong fixed-line penetration (27 fixed lines per 100 inhabitants by 2012), with six operators providing fixed-line telephone services to about 4.5 million subscribers.
+Kazakhstan has a relatively energetic fixed-line market with six operators providing fixed-line telephone services to about 4.5 million subscribers.
 There had been long waiting lists for fixed-line telephone services over the years.
 Despite the opening up of the market the bulk of the country’s fixed services (93% in 2012) were being provided by Kazakhtelecom.

 In the meantime, and by contrast, the country’s mobile market has been booming since 2000 (no doubt boosted to some extent by the long delays in obtaining fixed-line services).
 The number of mobile services had exceeded fixed-lines by 2004 and has raced on to surprisingly high levels of penetration.
 Demand for mobile services was so strong that in 2006 that the government went on to auction a third GSM licence (and fourth mobile operator licence), which was duly awarded to NeoTelecom, a subsidiary of Kazakhtelecom.
 NeoTelecom then launched its mobile service in 2007.

 Of special note has been the recent healthy growth in internet activity in Kazakhstan, with the move to broadband access in particular taking place at a rapid rate.
-Fixed broadband subscribers as a proportion of the population had reached a healthy 6% by 2011, with the market likely to continue its current rapid expansion.
-(Note: It was difficult to obtain a full statistical picture of the internet market in Kazakhstan, with indicators often not being unavailable or the information was conflicting.)
+Fixed broadband subscribers as a proportion of the population had reached an encouraging level by 2012, with the market expected to continue its current expansion.
+By the same stage, however, fixed broadband was being completely overshadowed by the rapid mobile broadband expansion.
+(Note: It was difficult to obtain a full statistical picture of the internet market in Kazakhstan, with indicators often not being unavailable or information conflicting.)

 - After a decade of particularly strong growth in Kazakhstan’s mobile market, there has been a marked slowing;

-- With mobile penetration over 160% in early 2013, the market was continuing to grow but was expected to start saturating in the next few years;
+- With mobile penetration over 175% in early 2013, the market was continuing to grow but was expected to saturate in terms of total subscribers over the next few years;

 - Broadband internet was quickly expanding on top of a general upturn in demand for internet services;

-- There had been a significant shift to broadband access in 2009 and by 2012 an estimated 60% of internet subscribers were using broadband (Note: there were some inconsistencies in the publicly available market statistics for internet services);
+- There had been a significant shift to broadband access in 2009 and by 2013 the vast majority of internet subscribers were using broadband (Note: There were some inconsistencies in the publicly available market statistics for internet services);

 - Incumbent Kazakhtelecom continues to maintain a considerable presence across the market; however, this strong presence has not stopped the development of a diversified market that offers an energetic and competitive business environment, especially in the mobile sector;